ktorio/ktor-documentation/topics/locations.md

 }
 ```

->Some of these generic methods with one type parameter, defined in the `io.ktor.locations`, have the same name as other methods defined in the `io.ktor.routing` package.
+>Some of these generic methods with one type parameter, defined in the `io.ktor.server.locations`, have the same name as other methods defined in the `io.ktor.routing` package.
 If you import the routing package before the locations one, the IDE might suggest you generalize those methods instead of importing the right package.
-You can manually add `import io.ktor.locations.*` if that happens to you.
+You can manually add `import io.ktor.server.locations.*` if that happens to you.
 >Remember this API is experimental.
 This issue is already [reported at github](https://github.com/ktorio/ktor/issues/368).
 >
 {type="note"}